chibisnorlax/acnhfaq/index.md

 # Frequently Asked Questions
 ver.
 1.0

-This page is under construction!
+### This page is under construction!
+Welcome to the unofficial Animal Crossing: New Horizons Frequently Asked Questions page!
+This page serves to answer many of the frequently asked questions about the game.
+This page is **not affiliated** with Nintendo.

 ## Navigation
 - [Island Development](#island-development)